PeqNP/FTPKit/README.md

 # FTPKit

-Version 0.2.0 -- The API is currently in flux.
+Version 1.0.0

 FTPKit is an Objective-C library providing facilities implementing the client side of the File Transfer Protocol (FTP).

 This lib is based off or inspired by the BlackRaccoon, WhiteReaccoon and Apple's SimpleFTP example.
-It utilizes the ftplib library, developed by Thomas Pfau, for some of the remote functions such as chmod and sending arbitrary commands.
+It utilizes the ftplib library, developed by Thomas Pfau, for most of the remote actions.

 ## Features